Self-Supervised Learning and Opportunistic Inference for Continuous Monitoring of Freezing of Gait in Parkinson's Disease: LIFT-PD System Design

 The FoG event detection problem is framed as a multivariate time-series classification task.
 At each time stamp \( t \), the input raw signal is represented as a vector \( \mathbf{x}_t = [x_{t}^{1}, x_{t}^2, x_{t}^3]\) where \(\mathbf{x}_t \in \mathbb{R}^{C=3} \) and \( \mathbf{C}\) corresponds to the three-channel (x, y, z) accelerometer data.
 These raw signals are then combined into a matrix, $\mathbf{X} = [x_1, x_2, \ldots, x_T] \in \mathbb{R}^{T \times C}$.
 After applying the DHWT method, the signals are transformed into \(N\) number of training frames (windows) $(\mathbf{X} \in \mathbb{R}^{T \times C} \rightarrow \mathbf{X_W} \in \mathbb{R}^{N \times T^\prime \times C})$ where \(x_{w_i} \in X_W\) represents \(i^{th}\) window, \(T^\prime\) is the windowing time length and $\mathbf{X_W} = [x_{w_1}, x_{w_2}, \ldots, x_{w_N}]$.

 The ultimate goal is to correctly assign a label \( y \in \{0,1\} \) to each window, where \( y=1 \) represents ``FoG'' and \( y=0 \) represents ``non-FoG''.

 LIFT-PD uses SSL for FoG detection in two steps: learning contextual representations from raw signals using a 1D CNN model, followed by performing the downstream FoG detection task.
 In this paper, raw accelerometer signals are used as physiological signals and the downstream task is binary `Freezing of Gait' detection.

+The first stage-SSL pre-training—is performed through a pretext task of masked-signal reconstruction, where the model learns meaningful temporal representations from unlabeled data.
 In the following subsections, we describe in detail the two main components of our SSL approach: